10 Iconic Women Who Prove “Cat Lady” Is a Compliment

 The writer/activist has long been an advocate for cat rescue.
-Tucaloosa, a cat who came into Walker’s life soon after her divorce, would sit on her feet or lap while she wrote; another shelter cat was named after Frida Kahlo in the hopes that “despite her horrendous kittenhood she would, like Kahlo, develop into a being of courage, passion, and poise.”
-She favors feline misfits; as she said about one snaggletoothed rescue, “A stranger might look at her and say, ‘Oh, she has imperfect teeth.’
+Tuscaloosa, a cat who came into Walker’s life soon after her divorce, would sit on her feet or lap while she wrote.
+She named another cat after Frida Kahlo in the hopes that “despite her horrendous kittenhood, she would, like Kahlo, develop into a being of courage, passion, and poise.”
+She favors feline misfits.
+She said about one snaggletoothed rescue: “A stranger might look at her and say, ‘Oh, she has imperfect teeth.’
 But I look at her and see the absolute perfection — the charming perfection — of her imperfection.”

 Catherine the Great